OpenNanogrid/ON-socket/README.md

 Unplugging a consumer with an inductive load or a high current flow will result in arcing.
 Can this event be mitigated?
 How to identify arcing?
 The resulting plasma will be a large voltage drop right at the plug.

+### Micro Controller

+8bit with integrated ADC should be sufficient.
+ESP8266 with integrated WiFi is inexpensive but has high power demands.

+### Communication

+Wireless: NRF24L01+ or WiFi with ESP8266

+### Display

+Small OLED.

 ## Faults and Errors

 Overload: Hiccup pattern with recovery time depending on input voltage drop.